 - Dried fruits (dates, raisins, unsweetened cranberries, mulberries and unsweetened mangoes)

-- Jam – I use this one which is sweetened with fruit only!
+- Jam – I use this one

 - Unsweetened shredded coconut and coconut chips

 - Baking soda

 Sauces & Condiments